drozd1krystian/strony/README.md

-Websitest made in Vanilla JS, HTML and CSS.
+Websites made in Vanilla JS, HTML and CSS.
 More info in invidual folders.